 Getting started

-There is no single action that will solve retention.
-Retaining staff is a result of the combined actions that are taken by an organisation or system at each stage outlined in this toolkit.
+There is no single action that will improve retention.
+Retaining staff is a result of the combined actions that are taken by an organisation or system at each stage outlined in this toolkit, aligned to the People Promise and the NHS LTWP.
 As an integral part of your international recruitment process teams, organisations and systems should work collaboratively to support retention activities and share good practice.

 For systems working towards a collaborative approach to international recruitment, this toolkit provides resources to initiate and support preliminary discussions.
-For further information on working across systems, go to the International Recruitment Toolkit for advice on where and how to start (page 6), and see a useful checklist (page 7) on how to become a lead recruiter from overseas in your region.
+For further information on working across systems, go to the International Recruitment Toolkit for advice on where and how to start, and see a useful checklist on how to become a lead recruiter from overseas in your region or system.

 It may be useful to consider how you can use your workforce data to learn more about the experience(s) of international staff currently working within your organisation.